syaz-1/syazwan/README.md

-# This is Oracle VBCS project that can capture signature using javascript.
+# This is Oracle VBCS project files export